slimebones/yelets/README.md

 ## Reference
 ## Built-In
 #### Operators
 * `>` - Transfers struct from instruction output to the left, to the instruction input to the right.
 If the right target is the function, it immediatelly gets called.
-By default, the passed struct is digested into args and kwargs: args are appended after existing args of the call, kwargs are appended after existing kwargs of the call.
+By default, the passed struct is digested into args and appended after existing args of the call.
 Append position can be modified with `*` and `**` spread operators.
 To skip the digestion, use `>>`, the struct will be passed as a whole.
 If the instruction to the right cannot handle all the incoming data, but received enough, redundant fields are discarded.
 Use `~>` to destroy the struct and pass nothing.
 We do not support the opposite `<` for better readability.
 * `()` - Struct brackets.
 * `[]` - Array brackets.
 * `{}` - Block brackets.